Apache Kafka, Real-time Processing, Financial Services, Fraud Detection, Event-Driven Architecture

 Financial services operate in an environment where milliseconds matter.
 Whether detecting fraudulent transactions, processing payments, executing trades, or monitoring risk exposure, the ability to act on data in real time has become a competitive necessity.
 Streaming data platforms have emerged as the backbone of modern financial infrastructure, enabling institutions to move from batch-oriented systems to event-driven architectures that process information as it happens.

 This shift represents more than a technical upgrade.
 It fundamentally changes how financial institutions operate, allowing them to prevent fraud before it completes, settle payments instantly, and manage risk with up-to-the-second accuracy.
+For foundational concepts, see What is Real-Time Data Streaming.

 Why Streaming Data Matters in Finance

-Traditional batch processing systems update their state periodically—hourly, daily, or even weekly.
+Traditional batch processing systems update their state periodically, hourly, daily, or even weekly.
 For many financial use cases, this delay is unacceptable.
 A fraudulent transaction flagged hours after it occurs has already caused damage.
 A trading algorithm operating on 15-minute-old market data has already missed opportunities or taken on unwanted risk.

 Streaming data platforms process events as they arrive, typically within milliseconds.
 This enables financial institutions to: